 Save More Kids was built on a promise, one that Q’s mother, Momma Neyor made to god when she was about to be killed at the hands of a child solider.
 She pledged that if she lived, she would become a mother to a child just like the one about to end her life.
 Her prayer was answered, and her family was able to escape to the Guinea border.
 She returned after the war ended, and soon after began CCH Orphanage Home, where 44 kids who were lost their parents during the war are nurtured, and given opportunities to grow and succeed.

-My current role in Save More Kids is serving as a Campaign and Project Coordinator, advancing Catching Light while also working on our organization’s other initiatives.
+My current role within Panta Pride is serving as a Program Manager, advancing Catching Light while also working on our organization’s other initiatives.
 While in country I additionally serve as our organization’s media producer.

 Below is a collection of photos I have taken in Liberia.

-Our First Harvest is a photo book Quanuquanei Karmue and I curated to showcase SMK's Agricultural Initative.
+Our First Harvest is a photo book Quanuquanei Karmue and I curated to showcase SMK's Agricultural Initiative.

 Run Liberia Course Map and a Map of Sugar Hill, Gbarnga are two documents I created for various projects.